1. What is “Workers’ Compensation” in Florida?

 organization that sponsors an amateur sports event.

-excluded from the definition of employment under F
+excluded from the definition of employment under Florida Statutes section

 443.1216(4)(d) and served by Adult Day Training Services under the Home and